vault12/capacitor-shamir/CONTRIBUTING.md

 This is useful to run in CI to verify that the plugin builds for all platforms.

-#### `npm run lint` / `npm run fmt`
+#### `npm run lint`

-Check formatting and code quality, autoformat/autofix if possible.
+Check formatting and code quality.

-This template is integrated with ESLint, Prettier, and SwiftLint.
+This template is integrated with ESLint.
 Using these tools is completely optional, but the [Capacitor Community](https://github.com/capacitor-community/) strives to have consistent code style and structure for easier cooperation.

 ## Publishing

-There is a `prepublishOnly` hook in `package.json` which prepares the plugin before publishing, so all you need to do is run:
+There is a `prepack` hook in `package.json` which prepares the plugin before publishing, so all you need to do is run:

 ```shell
 npm publish